-Students may also receive a variety of Designated Instruction and Services (DIS) according to their individual needs such as Adaptive Physical Education, Occupational Therapy, Behavioral Intervention, Speech and Language, and instruction from teachers of the Visually Impaired and Deaf / Hard of Hearing.
+Students may also receive a variety of Designated Instruction and Services (DIS) according to their individual needs such as Adapted Physical Education, Occupational Therapy, Behavioral Intervention, Speech and Language, and instruction from teachers of the Visually Impaired and Deaf / Hard of Hearing.
 These services are provided to student at their school sites and help to address each child’s unique needs and allow them to participate to the greatest extent possible in the general education environment and curriculum.

 The teachers and support staff who serve the students with disabilities throughout these programs are highly trained and dedicated professionals, who are passionate about their work.

 We are located in the Terence K. McAteer Family Resource Center at 400 Hoover Lane Nevada City, CA 95959.
 The main number to call is 530-265-0611